'RHONY' Bethenny Frankel Participated In Luann's Intervention

-Knowing what fans know now about what’s been going on in Bethenny Frankel’s personal life with the sudden passing of Dennis Shields from an opiate overdose, the Skinnygirl founder got raked over the coals last night on the Real Housewives of New York reunion by almost everyone with the exception of Sonja and maybe Tinsley.
+Knowing what fans know now about what’s been going on in Bethenny Frankel’s personal life with the sudden passing of Dennis Shields from an opiate overdose, the Skinnygirl founder got raked over the coals last night on the Real Housewives of New York reunion by almost everyone with the exception of Sonja Morgan and maybe Tinsley Mortimer.
 But while there were only a few details about Luann de Lesseps, it was made clear by Andy Cohen that the “Countess” was back in rehab as she had reportedly started drinking again.

-RadarOnline focused on comments made largely by Bethenny and Dorinda that indicated that Frankel had already been part of one intervention for the week and so she didn’t want to determine whether Medley was or wasn’t a “drunk.”
+RadarOnline focused on comments made largely by Bethenny and Dorinda Medley that indicated that Frankel had already been part of one intervention for the week and she didn’t want to determine whether Medley was or wasn’t a “drunk.”
 Dorinda told Bethenny to watch how she responds to Andy Cohen’s questions about her drinking habits.

 “Don’t worry, I’ve been through one intervention this weekend.
 I’m not doing one tonight.”

-The RHONY reunion was filmed within days of Luann’s return to rehab, after it was announced that Carole Radziwill would not be returning, but before the passing of Frankel’s boyfriend Dennis Shields.
+The RHONY reunion was filmed within days of Luann’s return to rehab, after it was announced that Carole Radziwill would not be returning, but before the passing of Frankel’s boyfriend, Dennis Shields.

 Catch our #RHONY finale recap! @ArminMahram & @kushmilly discuss S10 (& its rank in RHONY history), Dorinda vs. Luann, Ramona vs. Bethenny, and more!